[Updated September 2020]

 The reserve is just a three-hour drive from Cape Town, in the Overberg.
-You drive over Sir Lowry’s pass and can stop off near Elgin at Peregrine’s for a famous homemade pie, or at Houw Hoek for a smaller farm-stall experience.
+After driving over Sir Lowry’s Pass and stop off at Peregrine’s for a famous homemade pie, or at Houw Hoek for a smaller farmstall experience.
 Relish in the last bit of civilisation before the great outdoors.
-Make sure you have a fun playlist and good company.
+Make sure you have a fun playlist and good company!
 The drive is scenic but it is advisable going in an off-road vehicle, as the dirt road on the reserve can be tough on city cars.
-When you arrive at base camp you will get a thorough hiking brief before you commence your 5-day journey through the wilderness!
+When you arrive at Cape Nature’s base camp you will get a thorough hiking brief before you commence your five-day journey through the wilderness!

 Hiking alongside whales

-Between June and November scores of the large endangered mammal, the Southern Right whale, calve close to the shoreline.
+Between June and November, scores of the large endangered Southern Right whale, calve close to the shoreline.
 That being said, the hike itself is just as wonderful when the whales are not present.
 De Hoop Reserve acts as a nursery to the young whales during breeding season.
-It is said to be one of the world’s best land based whale-watching areas.
+It is said to be one of the world’s best land-based whale-watching areas.
 The Southern Right whale spends the summer in the far Southern Ocean feeding close to Antarctica and migrates north in winter for warm-water breeding.
-If you are lucky you will also see the large schools of resident dolphins, seals as well as sharks in the marine reserve.
+If you’re lucky you’ll also see large schools of resident dolphins and seals, as well as sharks in the marine reserve.

 The flora you will see